flavuis/flavuis/README.md

 ## Hello!
 I am Flávio! 👋

-### I work with IT at Sinqia/Santander company and I'm studying cloud computing. ☁️🖥️
+### I work with IT at tecnology company and I'm studying cloud computing. ☁️🖥️

 ===============================================================